genexuslabs/GeneXusJenkinsIntegration/GXServer-JenkinsSetup/README.md

 ### 3. Install
 You are ready to execute the installation script.
 Powershell is need to execute it.
 1. Open "Windows Powershell" command-line.
-2. Go to the directory where you have your scripts; For reference, lets say the scripts are located at `c:\GXJenkinsXIntegration`.
+2. Change to the directory that contains your script (for instance, `'c:\GXJenkinsXIntegration'`).

  e.g.:
 ```